-Simon Skene is Professor of Medical Statistics at the University of Surrey and Director of Surrey Clinical Trials Unit.
+Simon Skene is Professor of Medical Statistics within Surrey Clinical Trials Unit (CTU).

 Simon has over 20 years’ experience as a medical statistician in teaching and research, including the design and analysis of studies investigating medicinal products, advanced therapies, diagnostic accuracy and surgery.
-His PhD focused on the analysis of very small samples of repeated measurements, addressing small sample issues in longitudinal analysis.
+He has a strong interest in the evaluation of digital health technologies, including those underpinned by artificial intelligence, in real life settings.
 He is a Fellow of the Royal Statistical Society and has consultancy experience in the pharmaceutical industry.

 Simon provides expertise in statistics and research methodologies to support decision-based practice in health and medicine, and is a co-investigator on a number of current projects funded by NIHR, Innovate UK and NHS England (DHSC).